Nette Http 3.1: much smarter sessions

 3 years ago by David Grudl

-1. when they write to it
+1. when writing to them

-Data Access
+Accessing Data

 $section = $session->getSection('unique name');